Apply for JD Designation

 Majority Support

-Support for the change in the law degree designation was substantial, with 90% of students and 81% of alumni surveyed in favour.
+Support for the change in the law degree designation was substantial, with 90 per cent of students and 81 per cent of alumni surveyed in favour.
 Starting with 2010, students graduating from our college are awarded the JD designation.
-Additionally, more than 76% of alumni have indicated that they will take advantage of the opportunity to switch to the JD designation.
+Additionally, more than 76 per cent of alumni have indicated that they will take advantage of the opportunity to switch to the JD designation.

 Why the Change?